ckeditor/ckeditor4-docs/docs/guide/dev/integration/spreadsheets/README.md

 } );
 ```

-The above will allow inserting 2x2 Spreadsheet with default ascending sorting order (on first column) and numeric data type (in second column) with just two clicks.
-See it in action on {@linksdk spreadsheets working "CKEditor 4 Spreadsheets" sample}.
+The above template will allow inserting a 2x2 spreadsheet widget with the default ascending sorting order (in the first column) and the numeric data type (in the second column) with just two clicks.
+See it in action in the {@linksdk spreadsheets working "Creating Data Grids with Spreadsheet Plugin" sample}.

-## Convert existing tables automatically
+## Automatically Convert Existing Tables

-Any existing table can be easily transformed with {@link features/spreadsheets/README#converting-existing-tables Convert to Spreadsheet} option from table context menu.
-However, it may become cumbersome when dealing with content containing dozen of tables.
-The entire procedure can be easily automated thanks to CKEditor 4 data processing pipeline.
+Any existing {@link features/table/README table} can be easily transformed into a spreadsheet with the {@link features/spreadsheets/README#converting-existing-tables Convert to Spreadsheet} option from the table context menu.
+However, manual conversion may become cumbersome when dealing with content containing dozens of tables.
+The entire procedure can thus be easily automated thanks to the CKEditor 4 data processing pipeline.

 ```js